Hamilton cycles in dense vertex-transitive graphs: Algorithmic aspects

 For step~(D) we observe that the fat or bifat pairs can be easily recognized and so the auxiliary graph $H$ can be constructed efficiently.
 The global connections in this step are based either on a spanning tree (in the non-bipartite case), or on an Eulerian circuit (in the bipartite case) in $H$.
 Since $H$ is bounded these can be found in a bounded number of steps.
 The large matchings between the fat or bifat pairs can also be found in polynomial time and the matching $M$ of Claim~\ref{AC:MatchingEdges} (or the corresponding matching in the bipartite case) is constructed from these matchings greedily.

 For step~(E), the system of paths is constructed from the paths $P_1,\ldots,P_{\ell}$ using the Blow-up Lemma.
 An algorithmic version of the Blow-up Lemma appears in~\cite{KoSaSz:BlowUpAlgo}.
-For the construction of $P_1$ first note that the neighbours of the vertices of the exceptional set $V_0'$ were selected greedily according to some restrictions.
-At each step it is easy to verify which vertices are not allowed to be chosen as neighbours.
-Similarly, the edges $u_{r+1}v_{r+1}, \ldots, u_{r+k'/2}v_{r+k'/2}$ are also chosen greedily.
+For the construction of $P_1$ first note that the clusters $U_1,W_1,\ldots,U_r,W_r$ were chosen greedily according to some restrictions.
+At each step it is easy to verify which clusters are not allowed to be chosen.
 To complete the construction of $P_1$ we need to construct some auxiliary paths $Q_i$.
 Each such path was arising from a path $Q_i'$ which was the shortest path in a subdigraph of $R^*$.
 The digraph $R^*$ and also the set of vertices of $R^*$ which $Q_i'$ is not allowed to pass can be constructed efficiently and hence so can the path $Q_i'$.
 It is now immediate how to construct the path $Q_i''$ in $R$.
-Finally, another greedy argument constructs the path $Q_i$ from the path $Q_i''$.
+In the construction $Q_i = p_1q_1r_1s_1 \cdots p_tq_tr_ts_t$ whenever we were choosing $p_i$ either the choice was already predetermined or we could efficiently obtain a list of allowed vertices to choose as $p_i$.
+So we can choose $p_i$ greedily from this list and we can also do the same with the choice of $s_i$.
+Finally, for the choices of $q_i$ and $r_i$ we can again efficiently construct lists of available vertices for $q_i$ and for $r_i$.
+We want the choice to be such that $q_ir_i$ is an edge and this can be done greedily.
 The other paths $P_2,\ldots,P_{\ell}$ are constructed in a similar way.

 Finally, step~(F) is just putting steps~(D) and~(E) together.